samscienced32-blip/DIY-Custom-FDM-3D-Printer/README.md

 If layer messages are not available yet, `run` can also fall back to timed captures.

-- `SERIAL_PORT` to your printer port, for example `COM5`
+- `SERIAL_PORT` to the printer port, for example `COM5`
-- `PAUSE_COMMANDS` to the pause/stop G-code that matches your printer workflow
+- `PAUSE_COMMANDS` to the pause/stop G-code that matches the printer workflow
 - `CAMERAS` so both camera sources, crop areas, rotation, and mirroring are correct
 - `TRIGGER_MODE` to `layer`, `timer`, or `hybrid`

 ## Recommended Marlin trigger setup
-For best results, make your slicer emit a serial message at every layer change.
+For best results, make your slicer emit a serial message at every layer change (didn't work well without this).
 A simple pattern is:

 ```gcode
 M118 LAYER:[layer_num]